Reviews You Can Rely On

 What Other Climbing Skins Should You Consider?

 Although the Climb Pro S Glide skins are expensive, the funny thing about this gear is that the difference in price point between the most expensive and most affordable pairs is almost splitting hairs — skins are just so similar in terms of materials, which make up the bulk of the cost.
-But for discerning skiers shopping on a tight budget, the Pomoca Climb 2.0 perform very similarly to the Climb Pro S and cost a bit less, as do the Contour Hybrid Mix.
+But for discerning skiers shopping on a tight budget, the Pomoca Climb 2.0 perform very similarly to the Climb Pro S and cost a bit less.
+The Contour Hybrid Mix skins perform, in every way, as well as this Pomoca flagship model.
+The main difference is a cleanable glue that requires short, regular maintenance but tends to have a longer lifetime.

 Jediah Porter